wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-esb-5.x.x.md

 -	The Micro Integrator of EI 7.1 is now the most improved version of the battle-tested WSO2 ESB runtime.

+	!!!
+Tip
 		WSO2 ESB 5.0, the ESB profile of WSO2 EI 6.x family, as well as the Micro Integrator of WSO2 EI 7.x family contains versions of the same WSO2 ESB runtine.

 -	All the ESB runtimes of WSO2 can use the same developer tool ([WSO2 Integration Studio](../../../develop/WSO2-Integration-Studio)) for developing integrations.

 -	All the integration capabilities that you used in the ESB can be used in the Micro Integrator with minimal changes.

--	The Micro Integrator contains improvements to ease your product experiance.
+-	The Micro Integrator contains improvements to ease your product experience.

 	!!!
 Note
 		The most significant change in EI 7.1 is the [Toml-based configuration strategy](../../../references/config-catalog), which replaces the XML configurations in previous versions of the ESB runtime.
 Some of the features are [removed from WSO2 Micro Integrator](../../../references/comparisong-mi7-ei6xx/#features-removed-from-the-micro-integrator-of-ei-70) as they are not frequently used.